Singha: Motorsport

 Singha became the official beer sponsor of the MotoGP World Championship in 2014.

 Singha has been the sponsor of Finnish racing driver and 2007 Formula One World Champion Kimi Räikkönen since 2015.
 With Räikkönen's partnership, Singha has appeared on the car liveries of Scuderia Ferrari and Alfa Romeo F1 Team.

+Snooker

+Singha sponsors a number of Thai snooker players competing in the World Snooker Tour, including the women's world number one, Mink Nutcharut.

+Theatre

+In 2024 Singha began sponsoring PigPen Productions.
+The sponsorship began from partnering over PigPen's Deuteronomy at the Riverside Studio’s Bitesize Festival.